- Bite-sized Trips

 Boca de Camarioca

-You won’t find any big all-inclusive hotels here at Boca de Camarioca, and the beach is pretty small with a few umbrellas and a little bar serving cold beer and seafood.
-This is a genuine Cuban coastal town which is yet to be fully discovered by tourism.
-A relaxed atmosphere, a couple of nice restaurants and a location just a short ride from the bright lights and long beaches of Varadero.
+You won’t find any big all-inclusive hotels here at Boca de Camarioca, and the beach is fairly small with a few umbrellas and a little bar serving cold beer and seafood.
+This is a genuine Cuban coastal town which is yet to be fully discovered by mainstream tourism.
+You’ll find a relaxed atmosphere, a couple of nice restaurants and a location just a short ride from the bright lights and long beaches of Varadero.

 Maria la Gorda

-In the far western tip of Cuba, this is widely regarded as the country’s best diving spot.
-The accommodation options are on the basic side, and it lacks many of the big resort facilities you’ll find elsewhere, but the area is beautiful & rustic to explore if you have a hire car.
+Located in the far western tip of Cuba, this is widely regarded as the country’s best diving spot.
+The accommodation options are on the basic side, and it lacks many of the big resort facilities you’ll find elsewhere, but the area is beautiful to explore if you have a hire car.

-A great ‘off the beaten track’ option for the more intrepid traveller, you won’t find much in the way of all-inclusive resorts here!
-The beach may not be as pristinely kept, and the water not always as crystal clear as at the big resorts, but it is a ruggedly beautiful and relaxing place.
-It’s situated in the Zapata National Park, meaning there are some great options for nature lovers within reach, including bird watching and diving.
+A great ‘off the beaten track’ option for the more intrepid traveller, you won’t find much in the way of all-inclusive resorts here.
+The beach is rugged, yet relaxing and is situated in the Zapata National Park, meaning there are some great options for nature lovers within reach, including bird watching and diving.

-The slightly quieter and slightly more upmarket neighbour to Guardalavaca.
-The beach here in Playa Pesquero is stunning (of course) and with excellent snorkelling spots.
+The slightly quieter, more upmarket neighbour to Guardalavaca.
+The beach here in Playa Pesquero is stunning and has excellent snorkelling spots.
 You’ll also find good hiking trails nearby if you’re feeling active, and some interesting little towns within driving distance if you fancy seeing some of the real Cuba.